-This unique walking holiday takes in three distinctive parts of Northern Portugal: the Douro Valley, Peneda-Gerês National Park and the coastal Minho area enabling you to experience the highlights of this diverse region in nine days.
+This unique walking holiday takes in three distinctive parts of Northern Portugal: the Douro Valley, Peneda-Gerês National Park, and the coastal Minho area, enabling you to experience this diverse region’s highlights in nine days.
 After you arrive in the Douro wine region, your Northern Portugal adventure begins with two days spent walking through the terraced vineyards, traditional villages and rural scenery of the stunningly beautiful Douro Valley.
 Next, you’re off to the wilder, rugged beauty of the Peneda-Gerês National Park.
-From your base in a historical village, you’ll discover the breathtaking views from the ancient Lindoso Castle walls.
+From your base in a historic village, you’ll discover breathtaking views from the ancient Lindoso Castle walls.
 Spend three days exploring the diverse landscapes, traditional villages and communities on foot and breathing in the pure mountain air.
 From the mountains, you’ll head to the charming riverside town of Caminha to walk alongside the Costa Verde beaches to the historical city of Viana do Castelo at the mouth of the River Lima.

 Day 1: Arrive Porto/Pinhão – Alijó

-- Overnight in a 4-star country hotel (Pousada Barão de Forrester or similar)
+- Accommodation: 4-star country hotel in Alijo (Pousada Barão de Forrester or similar)

 Set off from your hotel for a circular walk that takes you through constantly shifting landscapes of vineyards, woodland and fields to the ancient village of São Mamede da Ribatua.
 From here, you can enjoy stunning views of the calm Tua reservoir below, surrounded by rugged mountains.
 After lunch, return to Alijó via a different route.

 - Walking for the day: 15 km, 4-5 hours, ↑358 m